Last updated: March 5, 2020

 By the end of the decade, some $65 million had been invested in Ascutney.
 With debts mounting, Ascutney filed for bankruptcy protection in April of 1990.
 While the area was able to operate during 1990-91, creditors forced it into liquidation that spring.

 By the end of 1991, wounds were only getting worse.
 The town of West Windsor was owed $350,000 in back taxes, accounting for near a year's budget.
-Details of lavish expense accounts also emerged, such as nearly a half million dollars spent on travel and entertainment (including private jet flights) by ownership during the late 1980s.
+Details of lavish expense accounts also emerged, such as nearly a half million dollars spent on travel and entertainment (including private jet use) by ownership during the late 1980s.

 Reopening and Expansion

 In June of 1993, Steve and Susan Plausteiner purchased Ascutney at auction for $1.1 million, beating the owners of Smugglers Notch and an equipment liquidator.
-Ascutney reopened in December of 1991.
+Ascutney reopened in December of 1993.

 A five year investment plan started in the middle of the decade with an initial focus on snowmaking and base facility improvements.
 Also around that time, the Plausteiners attempted to go public with their Snowdance company.
 With some of the $13 million in funds they hoped to raise, the Plausteiners hoped to purchase and reopen Hogback in southern Vermont.
 The IPO was dropped circa 1998.

 In 2000, $3 million was invested, including a new high speed detachable quad.
 Capping the five year expansion campaign, the new North Peak development resulted in nearly 300 more vertical feet of terrain above the top of the triple chairlift.
 Unfortunately, debt was growing.

 Former owner John Howland passed away on December 19, 2003 at the age of 88.